Environmental assessment management

 When an application for permission to undertake activities in the Marine Park has been submitted, the environmental risks are evaluated.

-The Great Barrier Reef Marine Park Authority (GBRMPA) has a formal environmental impact assessment process to evaluate the possible risks or effects from a proposed activity or development.
+We have a formal environmental impact assessment process to evaluate the possible risks or effects from a proposed activity or development.

 Common activities where a detailed process is undertaken include developments within the Marine Park such as pontoons, jetties, pipelines, dredging and marinas.